Luang Prabang Mekong Dam Hydropower Info - by Hobo Maps - Go Back to Hydropower Web Page - - - HOME

 Significant work has started on building access roads to the site including a new Mekong bridge and workers camps.

-The project is expected to cost about US $3 billion and construction may begin in 2023.
+The project is expected to cost about US $3 billion and construction may begin in 2024.

 Proposed Layout of Luang Prabang Dam site below:

 Luang Prabang Power Company Limited is developing the project under a Memorandum of Understanding between the Government of Lao PDR and PetroVietnam Power Corporation.
-Thai-owned Ch.
+Thai-based Ch.
 Karchang Company, which built the Xayaburi Dam, is in charge of construction.

 In late 2020 an ownership change occurred with the stock ownership of Luang Prabang Power Company Limited changed to the following: